juanmirocks/LocText-old/README.md

 ### Collecting the papers

-We will focus on papers treating the organisms: `{human, yeast, arabidopsis, drosophilace, c.elegans, s.pombe, s.cerevis}`.
+We will focus on papers treating the organisms: `{human, arabidopsis, drosophilace, c.elegans, s.pombe, s.cerevis}`.
 For instance, `rat` and `mouse` were discarded by suggestion of Lars, since mammals typically have very similar gene names and similar localizations.

 #### Method followed for collection of papers: